Very High Energy Electrons Beam for Radiotherapy

 Introduction

 Despite advanced treatment planning and delivery, conventional oncologic radiotherapy (RT) is limited by acute toxicity and long-term side effects caused by radiation delivery to healthy tissues.
-This limitation often restricts the ability to deliver a sufficient dose of radiation to the tumours.
+This often restricts the ability to deliver a sufficient dose of radiation to the tumors.

 Challenges in Conventional RT